Transverse minimal foliations on unit tangent bundles and applications: Consequences of the existence of Reeb surfaces

 Applying Lemma \ref{lem.ext} we get that the full closed interval between $\xi_B^+$ and $\xi_B^-$, has a bigon with ideal points $\xi^-_B, \xi^+_B$.
 If on the other hand we assume that $\alpha(E_t)$ moves counterclockwise when $t$ increases, we get that $B$ is \emph{below} $E_0$, and as above it will follows that $B_E$ is above $L_0$.
 One obtains the same result as above.

-.05in Finally we consider the case that $\alpha(L) = \xi^+_B$.
-In this case the important fact to note is that in the proof of Lemma \ref{lema-bigonst2} we obtain the half neighborhood by moving in the opposite direction $-$ see Remark \ref{rem-bigonst2}, where we explain that the $L_s$ near $L_0$ which intersect $E_0$ forming a bigon in $L_s$ intersect $E_0$ {\emph{outside}} $B_E$ (as opposed to inside $B_E$ in the previous case).
+Finally we consider the case that $\alpha(L) = \xi^+_B$.
+In this case the important fact to note is that in the proof of Proposition \ref{lema-bigonst2} we obtain the half neighborhood by moving in the opposite direction (see Remark \ref{rem-bigonst2}), where we explain that the $L_s$ near $L_0$ which intersect $E_0$ forming a bigon in $L_s$ intersect $E_0$ {\emph{outside}} $B_E$ (as opposed to inside $B_E$ in the previous case).
 Therefore with the conventions as in the previous case we have the following: if $\alpha(E_t) > \alpha(E_0)$ (for $t > 0$), we produce bigons in leaves $L_s$ above $L_0$, so $\alpha(L_s) > \alpha(L_0)$.
 Therefore $\alpha(E_t)$ moves clockwise and $\alpha(L_t)$ moves clockwise.
+But $\alpha(E_t)$ moving clockwise when $t$ increases means that $\alpha(E_t)$ moves inside $\cI_B$ for $t > 0$, and henceforth $\alpha(L_s)$ moves inside $\cI_B$ for $t > 0$.
 Thus we obtain the second statement of the lemma. \end{proof}

-Putting together what we shown, we can deduce:
+Putting together what we have shown, we can deduce:

 \begin{prop} Let $\cF_1, \cF_2$ be two transverse minimal foliations of $M = T^1S$ and let $\cG$ be their intersection.
 Then if $\cG$ is not homeomorphic to the foliation given by the geodesic flow of a hyperbolic metric, it follows that there are finitely many disjoint simple closed curves $s_1, \ldots, s_k$ in $S$ such that for every periodic non-Hausdorff bigon $B$ in a leaf $L \in \wt{\cF_i}$ we have that $\partial \cI_B$ (cf. equation \eqref{eq:IB}) corresponds to the endpoints of a lift of one of the curves $s_j$ to $\HH^2$.
-In particular: \begin{itemize} \item If two periodic non-Hausdorff bigons share one endpoint, then they must share both endpoints. \item The endpoints of two different periodic non-Hausdorff bigons cannot be linked. \end{itemize} \end{prop}
+In particular: \begin{itemize} \item If two periodic non-Hausdorff bigons share one endpoint, then they must share both endpoints. \item The endpoints of two different periodic non-Hausdorff bigons cannot be linked. \item Up to deck transformations, there are finitely many periodic non-Hausdorff bigons.
+Equivalently there are finitely many Reeb surfaces of $\cG$ in $\cF_i$. \end{itemize} \end{prop}